First Step Act - Frequently Asked Questions

 Yes, time credits can be taken away or restored.
 The BOP will develop guidelines describing when time credits will be taken away if an inmate engages in misconduct or violates the rules and requirements of the relevant evidence-based recidivism reduction program or productive activity.
 The BOP will inform an inmate of any loss of time credits in writing.

 The BOP will only reduce time credits an inmate has earned as of the date of the misconduct or rule violation.
 The BOP will also develop guidelines to restore time credits an inmate may have lost as a result of a rule violation, based on the prisoner's individual progress after the rule violation.

-The BOP will identify approved programs and activities in the near future for inmates to earn time credits, which may be applied by the BOP toward pre-release custody or supervised release.
+The BOP has identified approved programs and activities for inmates to earn FSA time credits.
+These FSA time credits may be applied by the BOP toward pre-release custody or supervised release.

-Inmates will only receive time credits for participation in programs and activities directly assigned to them as qualifying evidence-based recidivism reduction programming or productive activities.
+Inmates only receive FSA time credits for participation in programs and activities directly assigned to them as qualifying evidence-based recidivism reduction programming or productive activities.